I understand that there are Program specific policies. How would I find out about these policies?

 Curriculum Code of 2035 (Nursing)

 - Have a grade of B in BIOL 181, Anatomy & Physiology I, BIOL 182 Anatomy & Physiology II, and BIOL 228 Microbiology and a C or better in ALL courses required in the Nursing Program of Study, taken before applying for admission into the Clinical component of Nursing.
 All required courses, with a grade of less than C, taken prior to entry into the clinical component of the Nursing Program MUST be repeated before acceptance into the clinical component.

 - NLN-RN Pre entrance exam Raw Score of 100/50th percentile (55th preferred) or above, or ACT of 20 or above or SAT of 900 or above (critical reading and math).
 NLN Examination must be completed by the November testing deadline.
 All applicants must have an official score (in order to be deemed official, document must be sent directly from issuing institution, The College Board, to Admissions and postmarked by the December Clinical Application deadline and posted on WebAdvisor.

 - After meeting all of the following criteria, students who are Bucks County residents and have completed the highest number of credits in the Nursing Program of Study at BCCC with a final grade of B in BIOL 181, Anatomy & Physiology I, BIOL 182, Anatomy & Physiology II, and BIOL 228 Microbiology and a C or better in other courses in the Program of Study, will be considered first.

 As opposed to transfer credits, BCCC credits can be earned by taking prior courses over again through our College or by completing testing (such as CLEP exams) through the LLEAP office.

-It is recommended that you discuss these guidelines and options with one of the following: your Advisor; the Director of the Associate Degree Nursing, or the Assistant Academic Dean of Health, Physical Education & Nursing.
-If, after discussing your previous coursework with a nursing advisor, you would like your transcript(s) to be reviewed for potential transfer credit, please fill out the Transcript Evaluation Request Form- for Nursing students, and have your official transcript(s) mailed to the Office of Admissions at BCCC, attention Lizanne Watts.
+It is recommended that you discuss these guidelines and options with one of the following: your Advisor; the Director of the Associate Degree Nursing Program; or the Dean of Professional Studies: Allied Health & Nursing.
+For your transcript(s) to be reviewed for potential transfer credit, please fill out the Transcript Evaluation Request Form- for Nursing students, and have your official transcript(s) mailed to the Office of Admissions at BCCC, attention Lizanne Watts.